akashcodepal/Covid_Cases_Data_Analysis-Python/README.md

 This File is a case study of Covid Cases of Different counties and Drawing conclusions from it......
 Numpy , Pandas and matplotlib are used

-try to ope it in desktop/Laptop
+try to open it in desktop/Laptop